Joseph Le Caron: Writings

 Le Caron compiled the first dictionary of the Huron language, and also dictionaries of the Algonkin and Montagnais languages.
 None are extant today.
 In June 1624, he sent to France a study of the Indians, their customs, and the difficulties involved in their conversion.
 Large extracts of the document were preserved by Le Clercq.
 The introduction refers to a second memoir, the manuscript of which is now lost.
 He wrote two indictments to the king of the Compagnie des Marchands de Rouen et de Saint-Malo, which the Recollects believed were hindering the evangelization of the Indians.

-The Bibliotheca Universa Franciscana of Jean de S. Antoine, II (Madrid, 1732), 243, says on the evidence of Friar Arthur of Rouen in his Martyrologium Franciscanum under date of 31 August, that Le Caron wrote also a Latin Quærimonia Novæ Franciæ (Complaint of New France).
+The Bibliotheca Universa Franciscana of Jean de S. Antoine, II (Madrid, 1732), 243, says on the evidence of Arthur of Rouen in his Martyrologium Franciscanum under date of 31 August, that Le Caron wrote also a Latin Quærimonia Novæ Franciæ (Complaint of New France).